September 20, 2019, 2:06 pm

 • Yellow (painful loss, prediction put owner in likely position to move the needle backward)

 • Red (brutal loss, prediction put owner in likely position to move needle back at significant level)

-As we go further down in the draft, when player values start to bunch up, the impacts won’t be as great and we won’t be as concerned with a 1-2 rank difference.
+As we go further down in the draft, when player values start to bunch up, the grading loosens up a tiny bit and color grades won’t reward mild differences.
 At the same time a sleeper that can crawl up into early round value will have tremendous impact.

 If a player got extremely lucky due to unforeseen injuries ahead of him, we’re not trying to reward or punish predictions as much as we would a prediction that’s based on known variables — one that reflects greater understanding of stat sets, usage rates and the like.